 Causes of Penile Sensitivity

-The causes of penile numbness range from mundane to serious.
+The causes of penile numbness or decreased penis sensitivity range from mundane to serious.
 Your doctor can help determine the root cause of the problem and help you regain sensitivity.

-If you take frequent or long bike rides, you may damage your penile nerves, which can result in penile numbness.
+If you take frequent or long bike rides, you may damage your penile nerves, which can result in decreased penis sensitivity.
 The seats of the bicycle compress the nerve endings and the blood vessels that supply the penis.
 This is why a whopping 50-80% of cyclists report a loss of sensation in the penis.

 If you wear tight trousers or sit uncomfortably for a long time, chances are that your penis can go numb.
 These things put a strain on the penile nerves and the blood vessels in the penis or perineum.